MikePacey/Lancaster-HEC/docs/filestore.rst

 Viewing filestore quota and usage
 ---------------------------------

-You can view your home, storage quota and scratch usage at any time using the command **gpfsquota**, which presents output from the *mmlsquota* command in a more readable format.
+You can view your home, storage and scratch usage at any time using the command **gpfsquota**, which presents output from the *mmlsquota* command in a more readable format.